solomon-prosperity/inventoryApp/README.md

 1. User Routes
      - signUp : http://localhost:5000/api/v1/user/signup
           - request type: **POST**
-            - Desc: allow Users to create an account with Firstname, lastName, email, password, avatar, businessName and phoneNo
+            - Description: allow Users to create an account with Firstname, lastName, email, password, avatar, businessName and phoneNo

      - signIn:  http://localhost:5000/api/v1/user/signin
           - request type: **POST**
-            - Desc: allow Users to log into their account with email and password
+            - Description: allow Users to log into their account with email and password

     - signOut:  http://localhost:5000/api/v1/user/signout
          - request type: **GET**
-           - Desc: allow Users to logout of their account
+           - Description: allow Users to logout of their account

     - updateInfo:  http://localhost:5000/api/v1/user/updateinfo/:id
          - request type: **PUT**
-           - Desc: allow Users to update their account info, upload a profile photo (avatar), **:id** is to be replaced with the User's account **ID**
+           - Description: allow Users to update their account info, upload a profile photo (avatar), **:id** is to be replaced with the User's account **ID**

     - changePassword: http://localhost:5000/api/v1/user/changepassword/:id
          - request type: **PUT**
-           - Desc: allow Users to change their account password by providing a newPassword, **:id** is to be replaced with the User's account **ID**
+           - Description: allow Users to change their account password by providing a newPassword, **:id** is to be replaced with the User's account **ID**

     - deleteAccount:  http://localhost:5000/api/v1/user/deleteaccount/:id
          - request type: **DELETE**
-           - Desc: allow Users to delete their account details from the database, **:id** is to be replaced with the User's account **ID**
+           - Description: allow Users to delete their account details from the database, **:id** is to be replaced with the User's account **ID**

 2. Product Routes
     - createProduct : http://localhost:5000//api/user/products/
          - request type: **POST**
-           - Desc: allow Users to create a product with name, desc, price, noInStock, productImage, and category.
+           - Description: allow Users to create a product with name, desc, price, noInStock, productImage, and category.
 This product is stored in the specific user's account that posted it.

     - getUserProducts : http://localhost:5000//api/user/products/userproducts
          - request type: **GET**
-           - Desc: allow Users to fetch all their products from the database.
+           - Description: allow Users to fetch all their products from the database.

     - getSingleProduct:  http://localhost:5000//api/user/products/:id
          - request type: **GET**
-           - Desc: allow Users to fetch a specific product from all their products in the database, **:id** is to be replaced with the Product's **ID**
+           - Description: allow Users to fetch a specific product from all their products in the database, **:id** is to be replaced with the Product's **ID**

     - updateProduct:  http://localhost:5000//api/user/products/:id
           - request type: **PUT**
-            - Desc: allow Users to update their product details in the database, and also change the product image. **:id** is to be replaced with the Product's **ID**
+            - Description: allow Users to update their product details in the database, and also change the product image. **:id** is to be replaced with the Product's **ID**

     - deleteProduct:  http://localhost:5000//api/user/products/:id
           - request type: **DELETE**
-            - Desc: allow Users to delete their product details from the database, and also change.
+            - Description: allow Users to delete their product details from the database, and also change.
                             **:id** is to be    replaced with the Product's **ID**

 ### Uploads